Accessibility Tools

 Meaning we feed dysfunction more readily and easily that we think we do.
 But - if we are conscious enough and deliberate about the postures and movements we practice, we can avoid set backs, recurrent issues, and potentially more limiting physical conditions as we age.
 You can make a change.

 This is huge when it comes to the gym or sport as many people practice technique manipulation in order to achieve a desired result, but these manipulations are not without potential consequences.
-Putting proper posture or movement into practice can be the difference between a longer athletic career or one shortened due to recurrent, nagging injuries.

 These are powerful truths for anyone dealing with pain or going through rehab.
 Patients are best served to learn to move well and be empowered by their therapist promoting activity and personal ownership in their healing process.
 Patients need to learn that a doctor or therapist should not be telling them activities they need to avoid, but rather one that provides you exercises to prepare and strengthen your body for the activities you want to participate in.